Help / FAQ

 Webinars are one-hour live online training events on hot topics in libraries.
 You watch and listen to the presentation over the internet, chat with the presenters and other attendees—all from the comfort of your desk.
-And if you are unable to attend the live session—no problem!
-We archive every presentation and post it to WebJunction for you to watch at your convenience.
+If you are unable to attend the live session—no problem!
+We record every presentation for you to watch at your convenience.

-Our webinars are open to everyone; however, registration is required.
+Our webinars are free and open to everyone; however, registration is required.
 You can find a schedule of upcoming webinars our Events Calendar.
-Most all of our online events take place using the WebEx web conferencing tool.
+Our online events are offered through the WebEx web conferencing tool.

 To attend a WebJunction webinar, click the registration link on any event listed on the Events Calendar.
-After filling out the registration form, you will receive an email to confirm your registration.
-You will also receive an email before the webinar with the login information you need to join the webinar on the day of the event.
+Expect to receive an email to confirm your registration, as well as an email the day before the webinar with login information.

-- You will be emailed instructions for joining the webinar in both your confirmation email and the reminder email the day before the event.
-If you have not recieved an email, please check your Junk mail or Spam filter.
-If you do not find it, contact firstname.lastname@example.org.
+- Instructions for joining the webinar will be emailed to you a registration confirmation email and the reminder email the day before the event.
+If you have not received an email, please check your Junk mail or Spam filter.
+If you do not find it, contact email@example.com.

 - We encourage you to join at least 10 minutes prior to the event to make sure your browser and computer are properly set up to view the presentation.
 You can test your browser here: http://www.webex.com/lp/jointest/ or view OS and Browser Requirements.
 (At this time, the WebEx Event Center is not compatible with the iPad.)

-- If you encounter any difficulties viewing the slides, you can download a version of the slides from the session’s archive page on WebJunction.
+- If you encounter any difficulties viewing the slides, you can download a version of the slides from the session’s event page on WebJunction.

 If you have any problems connecting to a WebJunction event hosted in WebEx, please contact WebEx by phone: 1-866-229-3239 and provide them with the unique event number listed in your email.

-If you have technical support needs after entering the room, please post your technical support questions to the Q&A panel only.
-The Chat panel is reserved for questions and comments related to the presentation topic.
+If you have technical support needs after entering the room, please post your technical support questions to the Chat panel, privately with WJ Support.

 - You can listen to the session over your computer's speaker or headset.

-- If you encounter audio issues, first try selecting the pause button on your audio broadcast window.
-Wait 30 seconds and press play.
+- If you encounter audio issues, first try selecting the pause button in the Audio Broadcast window.
+Wait 30 seconds and click Play.